jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 <img src="https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/App%20Demo.JPG" width="400">
 </p>

 **congratulations!** You have developed your first interactive application on Android!
 Go ahead and test out the app by pressing the button as many times as you can!
-With this foundation, You can now quickly begin to develop apps for a wide range of platforms!
+With this foundation, you can now quickly begin to develop apps for a wide range of platforms!

 # Sorces